 Yes, all websites need to be hosted.
 Hosting is the service that allows you to physically store the information of your website on a server, drive, or computer, posted to the web.
 The cost of hosting depends on how much traffic your site generates and how much storage space you need.

 Hosting is pretty inexpensive these days, an average site can start with small inexpensive plans costing literally less than $10 a month.
 You do not need an expensive hosting plan unless your site really grows and you can alway upgrade or add more space as you need it, so you don’t overpay.

 How do I know if my website has a backup?

 Hosting companies often provide regular backups of your data but this isn’t always the case.
 Better to be sure and check with your developer, designer, or hosting company and confirm that once your site is launched there is a plan in place to perform regular backups of both the design and the data.

 What is a webmaster?

-A webmaster is the person or team responsible for keeping your site safe and healthy.
+A webmaster is a person or team responsible for keeping your site safe and healthy.
 What does it mean to keep a website healthy?
 Updates are constantly being done to counteract the efforts of hackers and improve security features.
 Hackers may not necessarily be targeting your site, but they often use innocent, insecure sites to mask their activities.
 Being hacked or compromised in this way can lead to search engine elimination.

-A webmaster is responsible for keeping the site platform up to date, responding to administrative contacts, renewing domain registration (which can expire, allowing someone else to register your name), monitoring tools like Google analytics and search engine tools, and scanning the site for 404 Errors (missing pages) which negatively effect search engine rank and visitor experience.
+A webmaster is responsible for keeping the site platform up to date, responding to administrative contacts, renewing domain registration (which can expire, allowing someone else to register your name), monitoring tools like Google analytics and search engine tools, and scanning the site for 404 Errors (missing pages) which negatively affect search engine rank and visitor experience.
 A webmaster is also typically responsible for regular updates to the sites content and/or design.

 Do I need anything else besides my website to get business?